 Ankle pain with running can be very discouraging.
 With this activity, the pounding on your feet and ankles can lead to general soreness of your ankle joints and muscles.
 Sore ankles can also be the symptom of tight muscles, arthritis, tendinitis, muscle strains or a minor ankle sprain.

 Stretches and strengthening exercises might help reduce your ankle soreness and prevent future discomfort by improving your ankle flexibility and strength.
 If soreness is accompanied by swelling and pain, consult your physician before performing any stretches or exercises.

 Read more: Ankle-Friendly Cardio

-For severe ankle soreness, avoid stretches and strengthening exercises until 24 to 72 hours after running.
+For severe ankle soreness, avoid stretches and strengthening exercises until 24 to 72 hours after running, according to the Mayo Clinic.
 Instead, rest, ice, wear a compression wrap and elevate your ankles and feet.
-Take over-the-counter pain medications like acetaminophen if soreness persists.
-Before stretching or exercising, place a heat pack on the sore ankle to warm the muscles and tendons.
+Take over-the-counter pain medications like acetaminophen — if approved by your doctor — if soreness persists.
+When you resume stretching or exercising, place a heat pack on the sore ankle to warm the muscles and tendons first.

 To strengthen the muscles around your ankle, perform ankle movements with a resistance band, also called four-way resistance band.
 Wrap one end of a resistance band around your foot and anchor the other end on a chair or stable object.
-In a seated position with your leg straight, move your ankle in flexion, extension, abduction or eversion, and adduction or inversion.
+In a seated position with your leg straight, move your ankle in dorsiflexion, plantarflexion, eversion, and inversion.
 Perform one to three sets of 10 to 15 repetitions in each direction.